FEMA and National Weather Service Emergency Alerts

 - For basic information on FEMA and EMA registration procedures, visit the FEMA website. http://www.fema.gov/alerting-authorities

-- Not all devices are WEA capable and therefore cannot receive emergency alerts
+- Not all devices are capable and therefore cannot receive these types of notifications

-If you have a WEA capable mobile device, you are automatically enrolled to receive Wireless Emergency Alerts.
+If you have a WEA capable mobile device, you are automatically enrolled to receive.
 Based on FEMA guidelines, you may opt out of the following types of alerts:

-- Alerts involving imminent threats to life or property issued by the National Weather Service or other authorized emergency management agency.
+- Information involving imminent threats to life or property issued by the National Weather Service or other authorized emergency management agency.
 These include alerts such as tornado warning and severe weather alerts

-To opt out of receiving Wireless Emergency Alerts, update the specific settings for your device.
+To opt out of receiving, update the specific settings for your device.
 Please check your device manual for instructions.

 - Cellcom – WEA Main Page